Building Permits (BPER)

 The municipalities comprising the remaining 5% are not included in the survey, and the figures are not adjusted to represent them.
 They make up very small portions of the population, and their construction activities have little impact on the total.

 The Building Permits Survey questionnaire was designed to capture the basic information included in permits issued by municipalities: permit number, type of project, type of work, value of the work, total building area and the addresses of the builder, the owner and the construction site.
-The questionnaire has not changed in recent years, since reports received from municipalities suggest that the kind of information included in permits is the same as the kind of information requested in the questionnaire.

 This survey is a census with a cross-sectional design.